 The building will have a shared fire detection system for both common areas and apartments.

+Air Conditioning and Ventilation

 All necessary electrical and mechanical piping and wiring provisions for air-conditioning installations will be done in accordance with the electrical and mechanical drawings.